 Think long and hard about exactly what type of website you want.
 Review the web presence of brands and companies you like.
 Write down any design details that stick out.
 Even better, research the firm responsible for building the sites you like.
 Altogether, this will help structure a realistic vision for your own site that you can bring to an initial web design consultation.

-Let’s be honest — time is money and money is time.
+Let’s be honest — the time is money and money is time.
 Before you sit down with a potential web design company, you need to have your numbers straight.
 It’s important to know exactly how much money you’re willing to spend, and what type of timeline you expect.
 If these crucial dimensions are not clearly communicated in the very beginning, the likelihood of frustration and miscommunication becomes infinitely higher.

 Once you’ve decided on an agency, always check their portfolio of previous projects.
 A legitimate web design company should not only have a list of projects they’ve completed but should be more than willing to share them.
 It’s important you see the type of work they’ve done before you move forward and start signing contracts or providing money upfront.

-Of course, design is important, but so too is reliability and ease of doing work.
+Of course, the design is important, but so too is reliability and ease of doing work.
 For this reason, getting in contact with an agency’s former clients can help shed light on how they are to work with.
 You can learn from those with experience if the agency met their deadlines, communicated properly, and everything in between.

 Once you sit down and meet the design team, it’s important to really understand who they are.
 Try your best to gain an understanding of who the team is, how they approach work, and what their communication style is.
 By doing this, it will be easier to ascertain what the personal relationship will be like with the team during the design process.